VIRIDIEN Logo

 2018 1 100%

-CGG provides data, products, services, and solutions in Earth science, data science, sensing, and monitoring in North America, the Central and South Americas, Europe, Africa, the Middle East, and the Asia Pacific.
-It operates through two segments, Geology, Geophysics & Reservoir; and Equipment.
-The Geology, Geophysics & Reservoir segment develops and licenses multi-client seismic surveys; processes seismic data; and sells seismic data processing software under the Geovation brand.
-It also provides geoscience and petroleum engineering consulting services; and data management services and software to its clients, as well as collects, develops, and licenses geological data under the Robertson brand.
-The Equipment segment manufactures and sells seismic equipment used for land and marine seismic data acquisition, including seismic recording equipment, software, and seismic sources for land vibrators or marine sources under the Sercel, Metrolog, GRC, and DeRegt brands.
-It also provides customer support services, such as training.
-The company provides solutions for natural resources, environmental, infrastructure, energy transition, and digital applications.
-The company was formerly known as Compagnie Générale de Géophysique — Veritas SA and changed its name to CGG in 2013.
-CGG was incorporated in 1931 and is headquartered in Massy, France.
+Viridien engages in the provision of data, products, services, and solutions in Earth science, data science, sensing, and monitoring in North America, Latin America, the Central and South Americas, Europe, Africa, the Middle East, and the Asia Pacific.
+It operates through two segments: Data, Digital & Energy Transition (DDE); and Sensing & Monitoring (SMO).
+The DDE segments engages in the developing and licensing Earth data seismic surveys; processing and imaging seismic data; sale of seismic data processing software under the Geovation brand; provision of geoscience and petroleum engineering consulting services; and collecting, developing, and licensing geological data.
+The SMO segment is involved in the design, engineering, and manufacturing of seismic equipment for the land and marine seismic data acquisition, including seismic recording equipment, software, and seismic sources for land vibrators or marine sources, and sensing and monitoring equipment and solutions under the Sercel, Metrolog, GRC, DeRegt, and Geocomp brand names.
+This segment also provides customer support services, such as training.
+It provides its solutions for natural resources, environmental, infrastructure, energy transition, and digital applications.
+The company was formerly known as CGG and changed its name to Viridien in May 2024.
+Viridien was incorporated in 1931 and is headquartered in Massy, France.

 CEO